openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

     virtual media interface.
 For vSphere or other hypervisors, similar settings of the VM need to be adjusted.
 12. The orchestration tool boots the hosts.
-13. The orchestration tool uses `openshift-install agent wait-for-install-complete` to watch the deployment progress and wait for it to complete.
+13. The orchestration tool uses `openshift-install agent wait-for install-complete` to watch the deployment progress and wait for it to complete.
 14. On each host, the startup script in the image selects the correct network settings based on the MAC addresses visible and applies